 - Experienced care.
-Mayo Clinic doctors have the expertise and experience to diagnose and treat this uncommon disease.
-Radiologists at Mayo Clinic are skilled at finding alternatives to gadolinium-containing contrast agents in at-risk people needing imaging tests.
+Even though nephrogenic systemic fibrosis is uncommon, Mayo Clinic doctors have the expertise and experience to diagnose and treat this uncommon disease.
+Radiologists at Mayo Clinic are skilled at finding alternatives to gadolinium-based contrast agents in people at risk of the disease who need imaging tests.

 Expertise and rankings

 Mayo Clinic's Division of Nephrology and Hypertension is one of the world's largest groups of practicing kidney specialists (nephrologists), focusing on both research and patient care.

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below: